dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Glassfish 4.1+ is required, which can be downloaded from http://glassfish.java.net

+Recommend Glassfish version no more than 4.1.
+Glassfish comes with Netbeans, so when download Netbeans version is: https://netbeans.org/downloads/8.0.2/

 PostgreSQL
 ~~~~~~~~~~

 PostgreSQL 9.x is required and can be downloaded from http://postgresql.org

+Because JDBC driver for Dataverse 4.2.1 only supports PostgreSQL 9.1 hence download is http://www.enterprisedb.com/products-services-training/pgdownload#osx (Installer version Version 9.1.19) - You can install PostgreSQL with homebrew alternatively, I found it easier with enterpriseDB, you will also get pgAdmin.

 Solr
 ~~~~